savonet/blog/_posts/2024-02-10-video-canvas-and-ai.md

 ## Video canvas

-The first we want is to be able to build this video script without having to worry about the final rendered size.
+The first thing we want is to be able to build this video script without having to worry about the final rendered size.
 This can be achieved with a new API from the `2.3.x` branch: **video canvas**.

 Here's how they work: